3D Crowd Counting via Geometric Attention-guided Multi-View Fusion: Related Work

 \subsection{Single-view counting}

-Single-view crowd counting has achieved satisfactory performance on the existing counting datasets, especially the DNN-based density map estimation methods. \citealp{zhang2015cross} proposed a single-column CNN framework to directly estimate the density maps from the images.
-Scale variations due to perspective changes is a critical issue in the crowd counting task, which can limit the performance, and many methods have been proposed to handle scale variations \citep{boominathan2016crowdnet,zhang2016single,sam2017switching,Kang2018Crowd,onoro2016towards}. \citealp{sindagi2017generating} proposed the contextual pyramid CNN (CP-CNN) to incorporate global and local context information in the crowd counting framework.
-Furthermore, extra information and more sophisticated networks were utilized to further improve the counting performance \citep{idrees2018composition,Wang2019Learning,ranjan2018iterative,cao2018scale,li2018csrnet,liu2018decidenet,shen2018crowd,Jiang2019Crowd,Liu2019Context}. \citealp{kang2017incorporating} proposed an adaptive convolution neural network (ACNN) by utilizing the context (camera height and angle) as side information in the counting framework. \citealp{shi2019revisiting} integrated the perspective information to provide additional knowledge of the person scale change in an image. \citealp{Lian2019Density} proposed a regression guided detection network (RDNet) for RGB-D crowd counting. \citealp{Liu2019Recurrent} proposed Recurrent Attentive Zooming Network to zoom high density regions for higher-precision counting and localization.
+Single-view crowd counting has achieved satisfactory performance on the existing counting datasets, especially the DNN-based density map estimation methods \citep{sindagi2020learning, jiang2020attention, bai2020adaptive, yang2020reverse}. \cite{zhang2015cross} proposed a single-column CNN framework to directly estimate the density maps from the images.
+Scale variations due to perspective changes is a critical issue in the crowd counting task, which can limit the performance, and many methods have been proposed to handle scale variations \citep{boominathan2016crowdnet,zhang2016single,sam2017switching,Kang2018Crowd,onoro2016towards}. \cite{sindagi2017generating} proposed the contextual pyramid CNN (CP-CNN) to incorporate global and local context information in the crowd counting framework.
+Furthermore, extra information and more sophisticated networks were utilized to further improve the counting performance \citep{idrees2018composition,Wang2019Learning,ranjan2018iterative,cao2018scale,li2018csrnet,liu2018decidenet,shen2018crowd,Jiang2019Crowd,Liu2019Context}. \cite{kang2017incorporating} proposed an adaptive convolution neural network (ACNN) by utilizing the context (camera height and angle) as side information in the counting framework. \cite{shi2019revisiting} integrated the perspective information to provide additional knowledge of the person scale change in an image. \cite{Lian2019Density} proposed a regression guided detection network (RDNet) for RGB-D crowd counting. \cite{Liu2019Recurrent} proposed Recurrent Attentive Zooming Network to zoom high density regions for higher-precision counting and localization.
+Besides methods relying on density map for supervision, methods utilizing other forms of supervision are also proposed, such as classification \citep{Xiong_2019_ICCV}, local counting map \citep{liu2020adaptive}, and dot maps \citep{wang2020distribution, ma2019bayesian}.

-The single-view based counting methods cannot handle the situations when the camera cannot cover the whole scene, the occlusions in the scene are too severe, or the people are in low resolution due to long distance to the camera.
+The single-view based counting methods cannot handle the situations when the camera view cannot capture the whole scene, the occlusions in the scene are too severe, or the people are in low resolution due to long distance from the camera.
 Therefore, multiple cameras should be adopted to improve the counting performance for these wide-area scenes.